-- 1. Application Form Applicants must use the Soka Online Application or Graduate School Application Form.
-Fill out the application form completely. - 2.
-Application Fee \$45 for submitting a paper application or \$30 for submitting the Soka Online Application.
-Payments can be made online through the Admission Application Portal.
-Payments may also be mailed to the Admission Office.
-The university requests that payment of all fees (application fee, tuition deposit, etc.) be in the form of a check drawn on a US bank or an International Postal Order and in US dollars.
+- \$45 for submitting a paper application or \$30 for submitting the Soka Online Application.
+Payments can be made online through the applicants GoSoka!
+Account at go.soka.edu.
+Payments can also be mailed to the Admission Office. - The university requests that payment of all fees (application fee, enrollment deposit, etc.) be in the form of a check drawn on a US bank or an International Postal Order and in US dollars.